Adolescence

 No hay anuncios

-Bretau understands that families prefer their children to do extracurricular activities, but they should be more than a simple occupation and not involve over-training or over-stimulation.
-He insists on the importance of understanding the needs of this age group and that extracurricular activities can help cover possible emotional, self-esteem, or group belonging deficiencies.
-Extracurricular activities can be especially useful for young people who have problems integrating or feeling part of the group because their academic performance is not as expected: “They can feel fulfilled and find their place by doing an extracurricular activity, where sometimes the type of activity is not as important as how it is directed,” points out Bretau.
+Bretau understands that families prefer their children to do extracurricular activities, but they should be more than just an occupation and not involve over-training or over-stimulation.
+He insists on the importance of understanding the needs of this age group and that extracurricular activities can help cover possible emotional, self-esteem, or group belonging deficits.
+Extracurricular activities can be especially useful for young people who have problems integrating or feeling part of the group because their academic performance is not as expected: “They can feel fulfilled and find their place by doing an extracurricular activity, where sometimes the type of activity is not as important as how it is directed,” notes Bretau.
 Professionals recommend that families encourage their children to participate in activities that help them socialize, generate interest, and are preferably linked to non-sedentary activities.
-“There is no need to force them, but it is advisable to talk about the advantages of doing something away from academic activity, give them arguments about the benefits of practicing some physical activity and fostering human relationships,” Folia concludes.
+“There is no need to force them, but it is advisable to talk about the advantages of doing something away from academic activity, give them arguments about the benefits of practicing some physical activity and foster human relationships”, concludes Folia.

 • Helps build their new identityOne of the main challenges of adolescence is figuring out who they are.
 Discovering their talents through extracurricular activities contributes to the construction of their identity.

-• Improves social skillsThrough extracurricular activities, they may have to work in teams, resolve conflicts, and even make new friends outside the classroom.
+• Improves social skillsDoing extracurricular activities may require teamwork, conflict resolution, and even making new friends outside the classroom.

 • Reduces stress and anxietyEspecially if they are extracurricular activities related to physical activity, they are a good emotional outlet.

-• Creates habits of discipline and perseveranceIt requires organization, discipline, and perseverance to have time for extracurricular activities and continue with studies.
+• Creates habits of discipline and consistencyIt is necessary to organize oneself, have discipline and consistency to have time for extracurricular activities and to keep up with studies.

 • Offers a sense of belongingThe choice of extracurricular activities says a lot about a person.
-By participating in them, they meet other adolescents with whom they share the same interests.
+By doing them, they meet other teenagers with whom they share the same interests.

 • Improves academic performanceEspecially in adolescence, having too much free time is not recommended.
 The prefrontal cortex, responsible for organizing and planning, is immature and not ready to do so.
-If there is little time because some of it is dedicated to extracurricular activities, one will need to plan, organize well, and make the most of the time dedicated to study.
+If there is little time, because part of it is dedicated to extracurricular activities, one will have to plan, organize well, and make the most of the time dedicated to studying.